What about alcohol if you have cancer?

 It is important to note that messages aimed at preventing cancer aren’t always the same for those going through or recovering from cancer treatment.

-It is best to check with your health care team about whether it is safe to drink alcohol during or immediately following chemotherapy treatment.
-The doctors and nurses administering the treatment will be able to give specific advice about whether it is safe to consume alcohol while undergoing specific cancer treatments.
+It is best to check with your health care team, including your doctor and nurses, about whether it is safe to drink alcohol during or immediately following chemotherapy or other cancer treatments.

 Alcohol advice for cancer survivors

 Limiting alcohol may decrease the risk of cancer recurrence.
-This is because alcohol not only is a risk factor for some cancers, including breast and bowel, but it also contributes to weight gain.
-Excess weight is linked to poor health including cancer.
-Keeping to a healthy weight is an important part of maintaining overall health.
+This is because alcohol is a risk factor for seven types of cancer, including breast and bowel.
+Alcohol also contains a lot of energy (kilojoules or calories) so it can also contribute to weight gain – another risk factor for some cancers.
 Check out our tips to reduce your drinking.

 We offer face-to-face, free education programs to assist people affected by cancer.
 Whether you are living with cancer, or hoping to learn more about wellness and life after cancer, these programs aim to provide you with simple, easy-to-implement information and support, and to help you connect with others in a similar situation.